maacpiash/CheatSheet/C#/README.md

 Yep, that's a sum of methods!
 When `GetEverything` is invoked, all those delegate methods are called in that order.

 ## `Tuple` and `ValueTuple`
-`System.Tuple` is a struct, which means it is value type (and mutable too), whereas `System.ValueTuple` is a class, aka reference type.
+`System.Tuple` is a struct, which means it is value type (and mutable too), whereas `System.ValueTuple` is a class, aka reference type.<br/>
 **`Tuple` Example:**
 ``` cs
 public Tuple<int, int> GetSumMean(params int[] numbers)